 In the case of supervised feature extraction, the algorithm in the telemetry agent applies GMM fitting to every constellation sample X received and generates outputs of m=16 vectors with 5 features each (denoted F).
-This process, outputs a JSON object with 1,159 characters (2b in Fig. 4), which is then conveyed through the gRPC interface using 1,545B.
+This process, outputs a json object with 1,159 characters (2b in Fig. 4), which is then conveyed through the gRPC interface using 1,545B.
 To compare the results of features extraction to those from the autoencoder, the algorithm in the telemetry manager, samples each distribution to obtain constellation samples with 2,048 symbols, and stores them in the telemetry DB.

-Fig. 5 presents the telemetry data rate when the telemetry period ranges from 1s to 1min for gRPC messages with i) samples X using scalar values; ii) Z vectors with the latent space encoded as JSON objects; and iii) features F encoded as JSON objects.
+Fig. 5 presents the telemetry data rate when the telemetry period ranges from 1s to 1min for gRPC messages with: i) samples X using scalar values; ii) Z vectors with the latent space encoded as json objects; and iii) features F encoded as json objects.
 The inset in Fig. 5 summarizes the size of every object.
 We observe that using constellation samples for the telemetry results in extremely large data rates, which limits the telemetry period.
 The reason is double; on the one hand, high data rates would require expensive data communication infrastructure dedicated for network telemetry, and on the other, optical devices (in this case, the TP) would need to support them, which might impact its performance.
 Therefore, assuming a maximum data rate for telemetry collection of 9600 b/s (e.g., for a typical serial interface), the minimum telemetry period for optical constellations would be 14.5s.
 With such period, the telemetry data rate reduces one order of magnitude to only hundreds of b/s.

 Telemetry data rate can be further reduced by implementing data summarization on the extracted features, which can be sent with a larger period in case no significant changes occur.
 To illustrate this, Fig. 6 shows the relative maximum difference of features F when the telemetry period ranges 1-30 s, assuming collection period of 1s.
-Telemetry data of two light paths of 800km and 1600km are shown.
+Telemetry data of two lightpaths of 800km and 1600km are shown.
 In both cases, increasing the telemetry period above 20 s achieves negligible aggregation error under 2%.
 Based on this, a dynamic telemetry data aggregation has been implemented for the extracted features from optical constellations (Fig. 7).
-The telemetry agent aggregates feature values and send them every 30 s if no meaningful variation is detected.
-However, as soon as some variation is detected, the telemetry manager can analyze the data with fine granularity.
+The telemetry agent aggregates feature values and sent them every 30 s if no meaningful variation is detected.
+However, as soon as some variation is detected, the telemetry agent sends the extracted features as soon as they are processed, i.e., every 1s, so the related algorithm in the telemetry manager can analyze the data with fine granularity.
 As soon as the variations disappear, the algorithm in the telemetry manager asks the one in the agent to aggregate data again.